spe9110/MERN_PROJECTS/README.md

 # MERN_PROJECTS
-This repos content a fullstack project with MERN
+This repos contain a fullstack project with MERN